ang-zeyu/infisearch/docs/src/indexing_configuration.md

         "k": 1.2,
         "b": 0.75
       },
-      // Internal field sourced from the relative file path of the file from the root directory {
+      // Internal, hardcoded field sourced from the relative file path of the file from the root directory
+      // If omitted, the field will not be stored
+      {
         "name": "_relative_fp",
         "do_store": true,